FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED-PRICE SCHOOL MEALS

 - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.

 - HOW DO I KNOW IF MY CHILDREN QUALIFY AS HOMELESS, MIGRANT, OR RUNAWAY?
 Do the members of your household lack a permanent address?
-Are you staying together in a shelter, hotel, or other temporary housing arrangement?
+Are you staying together in a shelter, hotel, or another temporary housing arrangement?
 Does your family relocate on a seasonal basis?
 Are any children living with you who have chosen to leave their prior family or household?
-If you believe children in your household meet these descriptions and haven’t been told your children will get free meals, please call or e-mail Aimee Kirsch at 330-664-4855 or email@example.com.
+If you believe children in your household meet these descriptions and haven’t been told your children will get free meals, please call or Aimee Kirsch at 330-664-4855.

 - DO I NEED TO COMPLETE AN APPLICATION FOR EACH CHILD?
 No, please complete one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Please apply online, if possible.
 If an online application is not possible, a paper application can be picked up at the Board of Education office or in any school office.
 If you do not apply online, please return the completed paper applications to: Steve Robinson, 3797 Ridgewood Road, Copley, Ohio 44321.

 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE ALREADY APPROVED FOR FREE MEALS?
 No, but please read the letter you got carefully and follow the instructions.
-If any children in your household were missing from your eligibility notification, please call or email Steve Robinson at 330-664-4800 or firstname.lastname@example.org immediately.
+If any children in your household were missing from your eligibility notification, please call Steve Robinson at 330-664-4800 immediately.

 - CAN I APPLY ONLINE?
 Yes, online applications are preferred.
 Please visit https://copley-fairlawn.payschools.com to register and apply online.